Laura Ohio

 From April 23 to June 13, 2026

-Laura Ohio (1991) works across sculpture, film, and performance to engage personal and historical archives, the physical body, and architectural spaces.
-Her work confronts the body's entanglement in systems of enclosure and the desire for self-determination.
-Ohio holds an MFA from the California Institute of the Arts.
-Her work has been exhibited and screened internationally and across Canada at Alchemy Film and Moving Image Festival (Scotland), BIDEODROMO International Experimental Film and Video Festival (Spain), The Pornfilmfestival Berlin (Germany), Automata, Baxter St at Camera Club of New York, Film Diary NYC, Iowa City International Documentary Film Festival (USA), Antimatter Media Art, Mile Zero Dance, Latitude 53 and Winnipeg Underground Film Festival (Canada).
-She is currently living and working between Los Angeles (California) and Edmonton (Alberta).
+Laura Ohio (1991) holds an MFA from the California Institute of the Arts.
+Her work has been exhibited and screened across Canada and internationally at Alchemy Film and Moving Image Festival (Hawick), BIDEODROMO International Experimental Film and Video Festival (Bilbao), Pornfilmfestival Berlin, Automata (Los Angeles), Baxter St at Camera Club of New York, Film Diary NYC, Iowa City International Documentary Film Festival, Antimatter Media Art (Victoria), Mile Zero Dance, Latitude 53 (Edmonton) and Winnipeg Underground Film Festival.
+She is currently living and working between Los Angeles (USA) and Edmonton (Canada).

 Dazibao thanks the artist for her generous collaboration as well as its advisory committee for their support.